qmk/qmk_firmware/layouts/community/ergodox/qwerty_code_friendly/readme.md

   The this layout is a normalized qwerty, with some configurable keys left thumb cluster so you can use it more as needed.

-- Arrow keys follow VIM convention.
+- Arrow keys follow VIM convention
+  (the media layer even uses arrow keys for HJKL).

 - On the top row only symbols are used (not numbers), it's expected the symbol layer's number-pad layout will be used for numbers.